qunfengj/resume/content/authors/admin/_index.md

 I’m Qunfeng Jiang 江群峰, an undergraduate at the Dept. of Physics, Fudan University, Shanghai.
 I’m also a SURF student at Caltech in the 2022 summer with a project on the inner accretion flows of a black hole.

-My research interests include high-energy astrophysics, X-ray astronomy, and the behavior of black holes.
+My research focuses on high-energy astrophysics, X-ray astronomy, and the behavior of black holes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Qunfeng.pdf" "newtab" >}}resumé{{< /staticref >}}.